Last Updated on by

 If you’re a small business accepting electronic payments, you need a merchant account.

 Merchant accounts are bank accounts for businesses that allow you to accept credit or debit card payments.
-Now, consider that customers want to pay for online purchases with a credit card.

 Here we’ll cover everything you need to know about merchant account services, credit card processing, and how to find the best match for your small business.

 How Credit Card Processing Works

 It’s estimated there are 1 billion credit cards in the U.S

 Figures from Statista show credit cards were the most popular payment method for U.S consumers.